ttuan8600/CECS-327/Assignment5/README.md

 host = '192.168.1.10'
 ```
 This updated host value should be used by both the client and the server in their respective code.
-This way, they can communicate with each other over the network.</s>
+This way, they can communicate with each other over the network.

 Remember to replace the port number in the host value if the default port is not being used.

-If you want to replace 'localhost' with the hostname of the remote machine, you can use the command hostname to find the hostname.
-Replace 'localhost' with the hostname of the remote machine in your code.
-However, note that using hostnames might not work in all cases due to DNS resolution issues.</s>

-It's generally recommended to use IP addresses instead of hostnames to avoid potential issues related to DNS resolution.</s>